 Crossing the Blue Mountains had proved a challenge to the white colonists, although aboriginal people had been moving through the range for millennia.
 In 1813, according to popular lore, the first explorers to make the crossing were Gregory Blaxland, William Lawson and William Charles Wentworth.
 They successfully crossed the mountains to Sydney’s west, opening up new agricultural and grazing lands and augmenting the colony’s food supplies.

-Where previous attempts at crossing the Blue Mountains had followed the river valleys, the 1813 expedition followed a ridge-line.
+Where many previous attempts at crossing the Blue Mountains had followed the river valleys, the 1813 expedition followed a ridge-line.
 The party reached a mountain summit with a view of forests and grasslands to the west.
 Blaxland later wrote that the land they saw was rich enough to ‘support the stock of the colony for the next thirty years.’